 The laboratory test result is obtained, entered/released in the LIS, and sent to the Provider’s (Order Placer’s) EHR System.
 This is covered within the Laboratory Results Interface Use Case.

-Successfully transmit laboratory order cancellation from the Provider’s (Order Placer’s) EHR system to the Laboratory’s LIS.
+Successfully transmit laboratory order cancellation request from the Provider’s (Order Placer’s) EHR system to the Laboratory’s LIS.

 The Laboratory’s LIS has electronically received the laboratory order cancellation request.